Jayrajrodage/My-Portfolio/README.md

 # About

 Welcome to my portfolio!
-My name is jayraj Rodage and I am Blockchain developer. and I am passionate about Blockchain Technology.
+My name is jayraj Rodage and I am Full-stack developer and Blockchain developer.
 This portfolio showcases my skills and projects, which I have acquired and developed over the years